Inside the Mind of a Living Genius: A Special Interview With Professor Carlo Ratti

-Professor Carlo Ratti is an architect and engineer by training, he teaches at MIT, where he directs the Senseable City Lab.
+Professor Carlo Ratti is an architect and engineer who teaches at MIT, where he also directs the Senseable City Lab.

 Ratti is also a founding partner of the international design and innovation office Carlo Ratti Associati.